Access Gap Cover

-Dieticians provide advice on food and nutrition, to promote good health and proper eating.
-Dieticians play an important role in educating individuals and groups on good nutritional habits.
+Dietitians provide advice on food and nutrition, to promote good health and proper eating.
+Dietitians play an important role in educating individuals and groups on good nutritional habits.

 Elective surgery is the surgical treatment of a condition that a doctor does not consider as requiring immediate treatment.

-Electronic claiming allows you to claim on-the-spot for extras services using your Territory Health Fund membership card and the HICAPS and CSC HealthPoint systems.
+Electronic claiming allows you to claim on-the-spot for extras services using your Territory Health Fund membership card and the HICAPS and HealthPoint systems.
 Your benefit will be deducted immediately from your service fee, and you’ll only have to pay any additional out-of-pocket expenses, if there are any.

 Dental services including root canal therapy and root fillings.

 An excess is the amount you agree to pay before a hospital benefit is paid by Territory Health Fund, just like any insurance policy.
 You can choose your level of excess being a $250 or $500 excess, on private hospital cover options.
 The higher your level of excess, the lower your premium will be, as you agree to pay a larger sum towards your hospital costs.